-This open-label study (n=18) of group-therapy with LSD and MDMA aimed to describe the characteristics, treatment indicators, and acute effects on patients.
-The study makes a comparison with data from other (earlier) studies on the MEQ and ASC.
+This open-label study (n=18) of group-therapy with LSD and MDMA aims to describe the characteristics, treatment indicators, and acute effects on patients.
+The study makes a comparison with data from other (earlier) studies on two measures of the psychedelic experience (MEQ and ASC).

 “Background Lysergic acid diethylamide (LSD) and 3,4-methylenedioxymethamphetamine (MDMA) were used in psychotherapy in the 1960s–1980s, and are currently being re-investigated as treatments for several psychiatric disorders.
 In Switzerland, limited medical use of these substances is possible in patients not responding to other treatments (compassionate use).